 Part of the Head of School vision for Willunga is a generative and contemporary expression of Steiner’s pedagogy so that our students receive a nourishing, rich and responsive education enabling our young people to lead meaningful lives.

-Katrina is responsible for the day to day leadership and management of the school in collaboration with the Business Manager, Leadership Team and College of Teachers.
-The Head of School has responsibility for overall accountabilities and is charged with authority and executive power, to act in the best interests of the school and to enact agreements and policies.
+Grace is responsible for the day to day leadership and management of the school in collaboration with the Business Manager, Leadership Team and College of Teachers.
+The Head of School has responsibility for overall accountabilities and is charged with authority and executive power, to act in the best interests of the school, and to enact agreements and policies.

 The leadership team includes the Early Childhood, Primary School and High School Coordinators plus the Head of School and Business Manager who work in close collaboration with the College of Teachers and all faculties.

 High School Coordinator – Sophie Binder

 The College of Teachers is the body responsible for the pedagogical leadership of the school and the development and implementation of policies and procedures relating to the education of students at Willunga Waldorf School.
 It is actively engaged in shaping the culture, direction and evolution of the school.
 The College meets weekly to explore pedagogical and cultural questions, based on both study and experience.